Miami Connection

-Miami Connection is a 1987 independent martial arts film starring Y.K.
+Miami Connection is a 1987 American independent martial arts film starring Y.K.
 Kim, who also wrote and produced the feature.
 Originally, the film was critically maligned and received poor box office return upon release.
 It remained unseen for decades until Drafthouse Films restored the film for a proper release in 2012.
 The film was released on DVD, Blu-ray, limited-edition VHS, and various digital download options on December 11, 2012.
 Since then, the film has been better received by audiences and has garnered a cult following.

 Plot

 A cocaine deal in Miami is interrupted by a group of motorcycle-riding ninjas led by Yashito, who steal the drugs and ride back to Orlando to party.
 At a club, Yashito's close associate, Jeff, sees his sister Jane onstage.
-She has become romantically involved with John, the bassist of the club's band, Dragon Sound, which consists of an ethnically diverse group of five men who are best friends.
-They live together, train Taekwondo together, attend University of Central Florida together, and are all orphans.
-Jeff disapproves of his sister's relationship with John and confronts him at school, but Mark, rhythm guitarist of Dragon Sound, and Taekwondo instructor and father figure to the other band members, stands up to him.
+She has become romantically involved with John, the bassist of the club's band, Dragon Sound, which consists of an ethnically diverse group of five college students who are best friends.
+They live, train Taekwondo, and attend University of Central Florida all together; they are also all orphans.
+Jeff disapproves of his sister's relationship with John and confronts him at school, but Mark, rhythm guitarist of Dragon Sound, the band's Taekwondo instructor and father-figure to the other band members, stands up to him.

-Another band confronts the owner of the club over his hiring of Dragon Sound, but gets beaten up.
-The band leader brings a large group of rowdy guys to Dragon Sound directly and fights them in the street, but Dragon Sound defeats them with Taekwondo.
+Another band confronts the owner of the club over his hiring of Dragon Sound but gets beaten up.
+The rival band leader brings a large group of rowdy guys to Dragon Sound directly and fights them in the street, but Dragon Sound defeats them with Taekwondo.
 Consequently, the rival band enlists the help of Jeff, who summons Dragon Sound to fight at a train depot, but he and his gang are badly defeated by Dragon Sound's superior martial arts skills.
 Jeff tries again by kidnapping Tom, the lead guitarist and singer of Dragon Sound.
 The remaining band members stage a rescue, wherein they free Tom and accidentally kill Jeff.
 Yashito is angered by Jeff's death and sets out for revenge.

 Meanwhile, the keyboardist of the band, Jim, has revealed that he is searching for his long-lost father.
+He is initially nervous about revealing that he is not a true orphan like his friends, but they accept him anyways.
 He finally receives word that his father has been located, so the band pools their money to buy him a suit and then heads to the airport.
 Along the way, Yashito and his gang of ninjas surround Mark, Jim and John and chase them into a park, where they do battle.
 Jim is critically injured, but John and Mark manage to kill all of the ninjas, and Mark kills Yashito in single combat.
 At the hospital, Jim survives his wounds and reconnects with his repentant father.